SolidWallOfCode/libswoc/doc/code/BW_Format.en.rst

 This is essentially my own work but I want to call out Uthira Mohan, who was there at the start of what became |BWF|, a joint quicky project to play with variadic templates and formatting.
 This code is based directly on that project, rather excessively extended, as is my wont.
-Thanks, Uthira!
-This wouldn't have happened without you.
+Alan Wang contributed the floating point support, along with useful comments on the code and API while he was an intern.
+Thanks, Uthira and Alan!

 Type safe formatting has two major benefits -